_edited.png)

 JUNGLE RULES

-There are no angling rules other than the fish must be caught on an IGFA conventional rod and reel and boated by hand or gaff.
+There are no angling rules other than the fish must be caught on an IGFA conventional rod, reel and leader and boated by hand or gaff.
 Anyone may handle the rod.
-No harpoons, shooting, explosives, poison, electric reels (OK for dredge use only), electric shock, entangling devices, nets, longlines or other non-sporting devices may be used.

 -